Kraneo/C/pia/README.md

 * bookstore.c
 * header.h

-Make sure that the names of the files still being the corrects, specially for shelve.h file.
+Make sure that the names of the files still being the corrects, specially for header.h file.
 Then compile bookstore.c, and that is all.

 ## Autoevaluation
 This project maybe could see very simple but it is not.
 It took a lot of time.
 In the video I shown just a bit for the time, of course you can put a lot of sections and also add a lot of books.
 My grades to the project will be: